kms-sw-projects/log-20-games/usefulTools.md

 ---
-title: Useful tools and things
+title: Useful stuff
 layout: default
 toc: true
 ---

-While learning how to put together games, there is a vast amount of knowledge and "how-to:s" to sift through.
-I find "doing" often the best way of learning something.
-Some resources, however, I found quite useful for the process.
+When learning how to develop games there is a vast amount of knowledge absorb and "how-to:s" to sift through.
+Here as in other areas, I find "doing" the best way of learning.
+Some resources, however, were quite useful for me during this process.
 The following is an incomplete list of such material.

 <h1> Reading material</h1>